AadeshNichite/BookChallenge/README.md

 ## Problem Facing:

 I have completed this with addition of new book with information into the database from frontend.
 But I am able showed the data which is present in database in console only.
 I was trying to map the console data but it will go wrong syntacticaly.
+Also I have created a api for updatation of profile.

 ## Objective: